Text by CLOT Magazine

-Oscar Powell, L’Enfant terrible of the industrial/noise-techno and one-half of Diagonal records, is back with a whole new conceptual multimedia project.
-Known for his tracks that combine the attitude of post-punk with the physicality of techno and the adventurous spirit of experimental music and surrounded by some of the most forward-thinking artists Powell keeps pushing his sound and creative output.
+Oscar Powell, l’enfant terrible of the industrial/noise-techno and one-half of Diagonal Records, is back with a whole new conceptual multimedia project.
+Powell keeps pushing his sound and creative output because he is known for his tracks that combine the attitude of post-punk with the physicality of techno and the adventurous spirit of experimental music and are surrounded by some of the most forward-thinking artists.

-The platform was established to proliferate more flexible and ✰ spontaneous ✰ modes of expression in a range of indeterminate formats. every ƒolder [or release] can be seen as a vessel for other things: a place where music, film, image, text ± other actual/virtual ideas are free to diverge/converge → to collect, collide and multiply according to NON-sensical rules ✰ each ƒolder is catalogued and archived non-chronologically.
+The platform was established to proliferate more flexible and ✰ spontaneous ✰ modes of expression in various indeterminate formats. every ƒolder [or release] can be seen as a vessel for other things: a place where music, film, image, text ± other actual/virtual ideas are free to diverge/converge → to collect, collide and multiply according to NON-sensical rules ✰ each ƒolder is catalogued and archived non-chronologically.

 The artists say this is only the first phase of a project whose contours will be stretched by a sustained volley of further albums ± films ± image/text editions ⨧ √irtual performances from now until ¿

-One may feel a bit disconcerted on the first attempt to navigate this exciting surprise, but the seductive nature of images, concepts and sounds feels like a treat you palate in enjoyable small doses.
+One may feel a bit disconcerted on the first attempt to navigate this exciting surprise.
+Still, the seductive nature of images, concepts and sounds feels like a treat to your palate in enjoyable small doses.